-- 20. The SA reserves the right to increase or decrease a RA's Federal Entitlement Allocation and/or USDA Food Allocation at any time based on past and current utilization to ensure that the allocations will be reasonably utilized in a given program year.
-A RA's underutilization of its allocations during a program year does not automatically entitle the RA to carryover and utilize the balance in the following program year. - 21.
-The Food Distribution Program is a cashless Federal Entitlement program.
+20. The SA reserves the right to increase or decrease an RA's Federal Entitlement Allocation and/or USDA Food Allocation at any time based on past and current utilization to ensure that the allocations will be reasonably utilized in a given program year.
+An RA's underutilization of its allocations during a program year does not automatically entitle the RA to carry over and utilize the balance in the following program year.

+21. The Food Distribution Program is a cashless Federal Entitlement program.
 This is not a grant program.
 The amount indicated in any estimated or actual Entitlement or PAL notice is not a guarantee that the value indicated will be received.
-The RA does not receive any benefit until Transfer of Title of USDA Foods occurs.
-Therefore, RA are responsible for reporting only the actual value of USDA Foods received to its respective authorities, auditors, etc.

-Nothing contained in this agreement shall prevent the State Agency from imposing additional regulations which are consistent with the intent of the program.
+The RA does not receive any benefit until the Transfer of Title of USDA Foods occurs.
+Therefore, the RA is responsible for reporting only the actual value of USDA Foods received to its respective authorities, auditors, etc. Nothing contained in this agreement shall prevent the State Agency from imposing additional regulations that are consistent with the intent of the program.